Released October, 2006

 The recommendations for creation and maintenance of PSI CVs are defined in the Guidelines for the development of Controlled Vocabularies.
 Please send any comment to email@example.com

-As common reference system for databases MIRIAM resource is recommended.
+As common reference system for databases, the MIRIAM Registry is recommended.

 - Ontology lookup service (OLS)

 - The HUPO proteomics standards initiative- mass spectrometry controlled vocabulary

 - Controlled vocabularies and ontologies in proteomics: Overview, principles and practice

 - Ontological analysis of controlled vocabularies used in PSI/MSI supported XML standards

 - Ontology usage in Omics Standards Initiatives: Pros and Cons of enriching XML data formats with controlled vocabulary terms

 - Ten minutes guide for requesting new CV terms in the PSI-MS CV

 - The PSI-MOD community standard for representation of protein modification data